aarron-lee/gpd-win-tricks/README.md

 # GPD Win 2 (m3-7y30)

+Mostly functional with Bazzite, but requires some manual fixes + workarounds.
+See [here](./win2) for fixes and workarounds.

-Mostly functional with Bazzite, you may encounter a bug where the screen is blank/black during the install process.
-Workaround is to plug in an external monitor, display via usb-c adapter should work fine too.
+You may encounter a bug where the screen is blank/black during the install process.
+Workaround is to plug in an external monitor while booting the installer, display via usb-c adapter should work fine too.

-You can use SDTDP for basic EPP/governor controls.
-TDP controls don't work at the moment.

-See here for fan fix: https://github.com/aarron-lee/bazzite-win2

 # Known bugs